 Now, if a lack of information sharing agreements is one of the reasons that you want to bank in Georgia, you should read our recent articles about banking secrecy and CRS.
 You can find them here and here.

 Information sharing is happening and it will eventually be everywhere.
-So if this is why you’re opening an account, you should probably re-evaluate your banking priorities before applying.
+In fact, Georgia has already agreed to begin participating in the automatic exchange of information in 2023 (read more here) So if this is why you’re opening an account, you should probably re-evaluate your banking priorities before applying.

 In short, low fees, higher interest rates on fixed deposits, diversification, and debit cards that you use anywhere in the world.